 Nigel Prince (former Director, CAG); Rob McCullough, Manager, Museums and Heritage Services; Barry Dykes at City of New Westminster Archives; Stephen Scheving, researcher; Biliana Velkova (former Public Art Officer, New Westminster); Kamala Todd, discussion moderator; CAG interns 2015–2016: Shalon Webber-Heffernan, Mackenzie Reid Rostad, Ines Min.

-Leach’s original proposal to the New Westminster’s Civic Council, reframed as a conceptual premise for the realized project, requested permission to make an adjustment to the monument by removing a narrow slab of the granite plinth and transporting it to the source of the Fraser River in a remote area of the Rocky Mountains.
+Leach’s original proposal to the New Westminster’s Civic Council requested permission to make an adjustment to the monument by removing a narrow slab of the granite plinth and transporting it to the source of the Fraser River in a remote area of the Rocky Mountains.
 There, the modest granite monolith would have been left to be reshaped and reduced by the effects of weather and running water, and slowly carried downriver over eons of time.
 The artist imagined that one day, the granite slab may have arrived back in New Westminster as a small, insignificant stone.
-This imagined alternate future is now chronicled in a limited-edition bookwork, with illustrations by Michael Kluckner, launched in tandem with a text displayed on an electronic billboard over the Queensborough Bridge, and a public conversation hosted in New Westminster.
+Reframed as an unrealised conceptual premise, this imagined alternate future was chronicled in a limited-edition bookwork, with illustrations by Michael Kluckner, launched in tandem with a text displayed on an electronic billboard over the Queensborough Bridge, and a public conversation hosted in New Westminster.

 Kimberly Phillips & Maddie Leach